 ARTICLE 1.
 HANDING THE BALL.
 Handing the ball is transferring player possession from one teammate to another without passing or kicking it.
 Except where permitted by rule, handing the ball forward to a teammate is illegal.
 Loss of player possession by unsuccessful execution of attempted handing is a fumble.
-A muffed handoff is a fumble, and the ball becomes dead.
+A muffed handoff is a fumble, and the ball becomes dead except in the case of a snap where the ball can be safely recovered by the offense.
 A forward handoff occurs when the ball is handed to a player who is in advance of a teammate from whose hands they take or receive it.